Modest Expansion of Existing Villages

 The detailed form of residential development on allocated sites has yet to be determined, but the size, type and tenure of houses will be informed by discussions with parish councils and village associations.
 The Council will seek a proportion of affordable housing in accordance national and local planning policy.

 There may be more than one allocated housing site proposed in a village.
 In some cases these can be considered in combination or as alternative options.

-The ideas for each village will be discussed with the respective parish council or village association.
+The ideas for each village have been discussed with the respective parish council or village association.
 Our intention is to work with parish councils and village associations to incorporate as far as possible their aspirations and wishes for their communities, within the context of the wider planning objectives of MVDC and national planning policy.

-Village proposal maps and the indicative capacities of each site will be published below after initial presentation to the respective parish council or village association.
+Village proposal maps and the indicative capacities of each are published below following initial presentation to the respective parish council or village association.

 It should be stressed that at this stage the individual proposals are presented for discussion purposes with parish councils and village associations.
 They may be subject to modification and for that reason it should not be assumed that they will appear as currently drafted when the Local Plan is published.

 Wider public consultation will take place as part of the Preferred Options Local Plan in due course.
 If members of the public wish to comment on the ideas presented here, they should direct them to the relevant parish council or village association.